From Accuracy to Robustness: A Study of Rule- and Model-based Verifiers in Mathematical Reasoning: Introduction

-\paragraph{Diverse and Difficult Data Poses Significant Challenges to Rule-Based Verifiers.} As shown in Figure~\ref{fig:recall_diff_rule}, more challenging datasets tend to have lower recall rates.
-For example, the Math dataset, known for its simplicity and well-established structure, results in a relatively high recall rate, while newer and more difficult datasets, such as Skywork-OR1, experience significantly lower recall rates.
-These findings underscore a critical limitation: As datasets become more varied, and more challenging, the reliability of rule-based verifiers as supervision tools for scalable reinforcement learning diminishes.
+\paragraph{Diverse and Difficult Data Poses Significant Challenges to Rule-Based Verifiers.} Figure~\ref{fig:recall_diff_rule} shows that as datasets grow more complex, recall rates decline.
+The Math dataset, simple and well-structured, yields relatively high recall, while harder datasets like Skywork-OR1 show much lower rates. {Beyond mathematics, in Appendix~\ref{appx:webinstruct-rl} we further analyze the WebInstruct-Verified~\citep{tigerreasoner} dataset, which spans a broader general science domain.
+Here, rule-based verifiers perform even worse, with recall dropping below 0.6, highlighting their limited adaptability to diverse and less structured answer formats.} These findings underscore a critical limitation: As datasets become more varied, and more challenging, the reliability of rule-based verifiers as supervision tools for scalable reinforcement learning diminishes.